-Supply chains have grown exceedingly complex, and the best-in-class transportation management systems of yesteryear are not necessarily the best systems for shippers to succeed today.
-Shippers that wish to stay competitive need to understand a few things about how to recognize the limitations and drawbacks of an existing system, as well as a few ways to conduct comprehensive TMS evaluation and selection.
+Supply chains have grown exceedingly complex.
+The best-in-class transportation management systems of yesteryear are not necessarily the best systems for shippers to succeed today.
+Shippers that want to stay competitive need to understand how to recognize limitations and drawbacks of an existing system.
+It helps to know how to conduct comprehensive TMS evaluation and selection.

 Warning Signs You Need a New TMS

 - Excess time waste.

 - Data-driven decisions are difficult to find and apply.

 - Limited scalability.

 - Failure to send invoices in a timely manner or inability to audit invoices.